Code-Institute-Submissions/Milestone-Project-174/README.md

 ### Strategy

-My strategy for the site was to provide reputable content and ease of access to users trying to attain information by utilising key UX principals.
-I wanted to incorporate the majority of elements from [Peter Morville's UX Honeycomb](https://books.google.ie/books?id=yLd9DwAAQBAJ&lpg=PA6&dq=ux%20honeycomb%20peter%20morville&pg=PR1#v=onepage&q=ux%20honeycomb%20peter%20morville&f=false) to create a great experience for the user.
-In particular, I believed that the aspects of "Credible", "Valuable" and "Usable" were highly significant to implement in this project.
-I felt that the owner images and client list would add to the credibility of the company and the overall site.
+My strategy for the site was to let the user see the most important things right away when they enter the site.
+Uppon entering the site they can see a tiny bit of the membership section right away which catches interest.
+The nav-bar would help furthermore to provide information and the user would get a easy feeling without complications when looking for things throughout the site.
+The site was supposed to combine things from other fitness websites with the UX to create a site where the user can feel safe and to enjoy the overall design and look.
+A big part of my thinking was to not clutter the website and make all the information and options on the site visible and simple.

 #### Ideal users of this website:
 - Newbie's